Aframax

 Worldscale (WS)

 An international index of freight for tankers.
 Worldscale is a schedule of freight rates for a standard ship in US dollars per tonne of oil for an array of oil routes.
-The rates listed in the table are designated as Worldscale Flat or WS100 and are revised annually.
+The rates listed in the index are designated as Worldscale Flat or WS100 and are revised annually.